ibm-cloud-docs/ibm-spectrum-lsf/accessing-rest-api-pacclient.md

 ## Before you begin
 {: #before-you-begin}

-Before you can connect to the LSF Application Center with `https`, you need to complete the following steps:
+Before you connect to the LSF Application Center with `https`, you need to complete the following steps:

 1. To access the LSF Application Center REST APIs from your device, you need to set up an SSH connection.
 You can connect to an LSF management node through a new command-line terminal from your local device.
 The {{site.data.keyword.bpshort}} log output contains the LSF Application Center information that you need.